Persistent low income

 The data shows that, before housing costs:

-- children in Asian households (28%) were most likely to be in persistent low income, followed by children in black households (18%)
+- among children, those in Asian households (21%) were the most likely to be in persistent low income, followed by those in households in the Black ethnic group (16%)

-- children in white households (10%) were least likely to be in persistent low income
+- children in white households (9%) were the least likely to be in persistent low income

-- working-age adults in Asian (13%) and black (12%) households were more likely to be in persistent low income than those in white households (7%)
+- among working-age adults, those in households in the Asian (14%) and black (12%) ethnic groups were more likely to be in persistent low income than those in mixed ethnicity households (6%) and white households (7%)

 6. By ethnicity and age group (after housing costs)